catfact/ehe-sc/readme.md

 in rough priority order:

+- add controls to seek to different parts of the recorded input
+- add preset import / export
 - add controls to introduce live input
-- add controls to seek to different parts of the recorded input
-- add OSC bindings for all controls
-- add a mono output switch
-- make visuals more appealing / easier to use
+- visualize / scope signals
-- ... etc?
+- morph presets
+- control morph from MIDI

 and in parallel, of course, make any needed changes / refinements to the sound!